clojurists-together/clojuriststogether.org/content/news/2023/July 2023 Project Updates.md

 And that wouldn't have been possible without the help of Nicolas Chevobbe from the Firefox DevTools team and the creator of the CLJS DevTools, Antonin Hildebrand.
 Also Jan 'Honza' Odvarko from the Firefox DevTools team helped coordinate the implementation and tracking the progress.
 So, a big thank you!
 Also, thanks to Daniel who reached out to me for that project and for supporting me!

 I've learned a lot during that project.
-And I hope you find this feature helpful.
+And I hope you find this feature helpful.<br>

+---

 ## Jank: Jeaye Wilkerson
-Published 13 July 2023.Q2 2023 Funding Round Report 1.
+Published 13 July 2023.
+Q2 2023 Funding Round Report 1.

 The terms of the work are to research a new object model for jank, with the goal of optimizing allocations, while also making jank code faster across the board.
 This is a half-way report and I'm excited to share my results!
 Please note that I have a very detailed breakdown of my work, the design choices made, and the implementation details here: https://jank-lang.org/blog/2023-07-08-object-model/